What Are Bandage Dresses Made From

 Similarly to Nylon, Spandex is a completely synthetic material with a polymer base and is classified as polyurethane.
 Spandex is well known for it’s ability to stretch and can in fact stretch up to 6 times it's length and snap back to it’s original form.

 Spandex adds the body hugging effect to our dresses, keeping your body tight and firm in a taught wrap.
 Interestingly Spandex can tire and lose its stretch over time, but fortunately this takes a while.

 The Three Fabrics Combined

-So in summary the dresses are approximately 90% Rayon for it’s silk like qualities and bright luster, approximately 8% Nylon for strength and durability and 2% Spandex for stretch and figure hugging love.
+So in summary the dresses are approximately 90 percent rayon for it’s silk like qualities and bright luster, approximately 8 percent nylon for strength and durability and 2 percent spandex for stretch and figure hugging fit.

 Making The Fabric

 Although the material composition is approximately the same across the dresses each fabric is individually woven in large looms (see images above) and made to a special formula for each dress.
 As a result fabrics are proprietary in nature, belonging to each dress manufacturer and are not usually made generally available to other manufacturers or dress producers.

 Therefore the dresses you get from The Kewl Shop are unique enough in their composition and manufacture to be called our own and to proudly display our label.
 Buying a similar looking dress elsewhere will not in any way guarantee a similar quality with equal durability.